Get Started | Virtual Telehealth | (425) 242-6267

 Meet Our Therapists Who Specialize in Grief Counseling

-Autumn Skye Moore
+Autumn Skye Moore, LMHCA

 Autumn is a trauma-informed and culturally sensitive clinician who supports clients through all forms of grief and loss.
 She helps individuals navigate the emotional, relational, and existential changes that come with grief, offering a warm, grounding space to process pain, reconnect with themselves, and rebuild meaning.
 Drawing from ACT, CBT, DBT, narrative, and existential approaches, Autumn tailors her work to each person’s experience—supporting them in honoring their loss while moving toward a life that feels more connected and authentic.